 Second, SD was fitted using a non-linear regression and it is clear from the graph showing SD vs. CS that real SD values are getting further away from the predicted SD values as CS grows.

 Third, it is not clear why the ZS distribution should be coerced into an EVD.
-The reasoning given in (Keiser et al. 2007)the original article [give reference] cites BLAST as showing that the EVD indicates biological significance, however in BLAST the underlying process is built in a way that maximizes the score (by finding the best alignment between two proteins).
+The reasoning given in (Keiser et al. 2007) cites BLAST as showing that the EVD indicates biological significance, however in BLAST the underlying process maximizes the score (by finding the best alignment between two proteins).

 Thus, we decided to derive a statistically robust model.